geudde/attic-chest/pages/13.reference/01.porden/docs.md

 232 STROMBOLL book v.

-" And here a youth, in combat tried and prov'd,
+And here a youth, in combat tried and prov'd,

-" Her love deserving, and by her beloved:
+Her love deserving, and by her beloved:

-" Then why, since fair Spinthera at thy side 590
+Then why, since fair Spinthera at thy side 590

-" Now shares thy throne and heart, a beauteous briae,
+Now shares thy throne and heart, a beauteous briae,

-" Why not her Veil, a useless gift, resign,
+Why not her Veil, a useless gift, resign,

-" Which checks her bliss, yet cannot add to thine,
+Which checks her bliss, yet cannot add to thine,

-" And claim the joy to noble natures dear,
+And claim the joy to noble natures dear,

-" When smiles contend with beauty's grateful tear?" —
+When smiles contend with beauty's grateful tear?—

-" What! yield the Veil, that late I deeply swore
+What! yield the Veil, that late I deeply swore
-" To her I never, never would restore! —
+To her I never, never would restore! —
-" I sought her love, and pleas'd she heard my tale,
-" Pledge of her faith, she freely gave the Veil a She now with tears would claim, — but far away 600
-" War with the Gnomes from her prolong'd my stay;
+I sought her love, and pleas'd she heard my tale, Pledge of her faith, she freely gave the Veil a She now with tears would claim, — but far away 600 War with the Gnomes from her prolong'd my stay;
-" And when return'd, elate I sought the fair,
+And when return'd, elate I sought the fair,
-" To tell my triumphs to her joyful ear,
+To tell my triumphs to her joyful ear,
-" Fearful to burst too rudely on her sight,
+Fearful to burst too rudely on her sight,
 11 I lurk'd unseen behind a beam of light,
-" That thro' the waving foliage found its way,
+That thro' the waving foliage found its way,
-" Where on a bank the damsel pensive lay.
+Where on a bank the damsel pensive lay.
-" But while, with love's fond gaze, I watch'd the dame^ " She with a sigh pronounc'd Alonzo's name.
+But while, with love's fond gaze, I watch'd the dame^ She with a sigh pronounc'd Alonzo's name.